Cuban Adventures is a member of the following organisations...

 Friends of World Heritage

-Friends of World Heritage is a non-profit organisation whose mission is to ensure the protection of World Heritage sites for today’s travelers and future generations.
+Friends of World Heritage is a non-profit organisation whose mission is to ensure the protection of World Heritage sites for today’s travellers and future generations.

 World Heritage sites are places (both natural and man-made) on our planet that are special or unique, and therefore represent something of a treasure to humanity, and warrant preservation and conservation.Some of the World Heritage listed sites in Cuba are: